 Proving the other party's liability is clearly important.
 An attorney can collect and present evidence of the other driver's responsibility for the accident and can address any allegations that helmet use worsened the injury and damages.

-Talk to an Attorney at Walker, Billingsley & Bair in Des Moines
+Talk to an Attorney at Walker, Billingsley & Bair in Iowa

 If you or a loved one suffered a severe head injury, talk to an attorney about seeking compensation for damages.
 It may not be in your best interest to accept the initial offer from the insurance company.
 Speak to an attorney at Walker, Billingsley & Bair about your case and any offers you receive.
 We can help you collect the evidence you need and pursue fair compensation for your motorcycle head injuries.
 Call us at (888) 435-9886 to set up a confidential appointment.